Net Promoter Score Definition

-It’s been 15 months, since the moment we adopted Net Promoter Score, NPS in other words, as a customer loyalty performance measure.
-As an extension of a fundamental KPI toolkit, consisting of user acquisition, engagement, Net Promoter Score became a superb additional tool to help figure out customer loyalty and in fact a practical data source for improving the product experience.
+It’s been 15 months, since the moment we adopted Net Promoter Score, as a customer loyalty performance measure.
+As an extension of a fundamental KPI toolkit, consisting of user acquisition, engagement, NPS became a superb additional tool to help figure out customer loyalty and in fact a practical data source for improving the product experience.

 We wanted to share our experience after implementing an NPS program.

-NPS is an indicator of customer’s loyalty, Fred Reichhelt, famous for his research and articles on Customer Loyalty models at Bain & Company, came up with the idea that rather than dealing with lengthy customer satisfaction surveys, it is much more effective to ask them a very simple question.
+NPS is an indicator of customer’s loyalty, Fred Reichhelt, famous for his research and articles on Customer Loyalty models at Bain & Company, came up with the idea that rather than dealing with lengthy customer satisfaction surveys, it is much more useful to ask them a straightforward question.
 This idea proved itself by showing a close relationship between NPS and business growth.

 Net Promoter Score Calculation